 Also be sure to write down who used the word of the day (or a derivative of it) and note those who used it correctly or incorrectly.

-When called on by the General Evaluator during the evaluation segment:
+When called on by the General Evaluator during the evaluation segment, present your report:

-- Try to offer the correct usage in every instance of misuse (instead of merely announcing that something was wrong).
+- Offer the correct usage in every instance of grammar misuse (instead of merely announcing that something was wrong).

 - Report on creative language usage and announce who used the word of the day (or a derivative of it) correctly or incorrectly.